HL7/US-Core/input/intro-notes/StructureDefinition-us-core-bmi-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core BMI Profile:
+The following are example usage scenarios for the this profile:

 - Query for body mass index (BMI) observations
 - [Record or update] body mass index (BMI) observations